-" Dear Mr. Camm,
+" Dear Mr. Camm.

-" I would like to place on record the appreciation of my clients and this agency for the House of Newnes, having decided to carry on with the weekly publication of your well-established journal PRACTICAL WIRELESS.
+"I would like to place on record the appreciation of my clients and this agency for the House of Newnes, having decided to carry on with the weekly decided to carry on with the weekly publication of your well-established journal PRACTICAL WIRELESS.